 March 30, 1994April 20, 1994June 29, 1994June 16, 1996March 30, 1997April 3, 1997April 5, 1997April 7, 1997April 9, 1997April 11, 1997

 Earliest known live version: March 30, 1994

 Live versions of "Burnt Orange Peel" popped up every so often throughout 1994.
-We only know of a few, but I'm assuming there were some more.
+We only know of a few, but I'm assuming there were some more that were undocumented.
 One performance on June 29, 1994, was a loud and fast grunge-fest.
 This arrangement sounds more than a little bit like "Pink Noise

 ."
 A fast intro led into the main song, where Beck shouted the words at the top of his lungs.
-But then it screeched to a halt after the third verse, though with a bit of jamming before it ends.
+It screeched to a halt after the third verse.

 On the Odelay

-Strangely, the song returned from almost out of nowhere to be played again in June/July, 2001.
-It was done a few times as an encore during Beck's European tour . . . usually as a companion piece to the new "abrasive punk song," "Bad Energy
+tours 1999-2000.
+"Burnt Orange Peel" returned from almost out of nowhere to be played again in June/July 2001, when Beck went over to Europe for some summer festivals.
+It was done a few times in the encore, usually as a companion to the new "abrasive punk song," "Bad Energy

 " ("Burnt Orange Peel" was played only once without it).
-During this time, it was fairly widely reported that Beck wanted to record a punk rock album, and if these two songs are any indication, that could be true!
+During this time, it was fairly widely reported that Beck wanted to record a punk rock album, and if these two songs are any indication, that could have been true!
+(It never happened.)